Johann Andreas Eisenmenger: Entdecktes Judenthum

 ‘Eisenmenger was acquainted with all the literature a Jewish scholar of standing would have known ...
 [He] surpassed his [non-Jewish] predecessors in his mastery of the sources and his ability to interpret them tendentiously.
 Contrary to accusations that have been made against him, he does not falsify his sources."

-There are no serious challenges to the authenticity of the sources Eisenmenger cited.
+Eisenmenger cited authentic sources.
 Katz again writes:

 Eisenmenger neither forged his sources nor pulled his accusations out of thin air.
 There was a nucleus of truth in all his claims: the Jews lived in a world of legendary or mythical concepts, of ethical duality-following different standards of morality in their internal and external relationships- and they dreamed with imaginative speculation of their future in the time of the Messiah.
-Similare claims, however, could have been made against the Christian as well.
+Similar claims, however, could have been made against the Christian as well.
 One critic, a Christian theologian himself, said rightly that using Eisenmenger’s method, an Entdecktes Christenthum could easily have been written.'

 What are often challenged are the many inferences he made from these texts.
-It is claimed that he tore citations from their context, while the correctness of specific interpretations and, more importantly, his use of a relatively small number of texts within the huge chain of rabbinical commentary to characterise Judaism as a whole is challenged.
+He took things out of context, made incorrect interpretations and used a relatively small number of texts within the huge chain of rabbinical commentary to characterise Judaism as a whole.
 In regard to the first two points, Siegfried, for one, argued that:

 'Taken as a whole, it is a collection of scandals.
 Some passages are misinterpreted; others are insinuations based on one-sided inferences; and even if this were not the case, a work which has for its object the presentation of the dark side of Jewish literature can not give us a proper understanding of Judaism.'